oneoffcoder/books/sphinx/datascience/source/index.rst

-   rectangle "Optimization and\nDeep Learning" as optimization rectangle "Causality and\nGraphical Models" as causality rectangle "Applications\nNLP, retail,\nCOVID-19" as applications foundations --> modeling --> optimization --> causality --> applications
+   rectangle "Optimization and\nDeep Learning" as optimization rectangle "Causality and\nGraphical Models" as causality rectangle "Applications\nNLP, retail,\nCOVID-19" as applications foundations --> modeling modeling --> optimization optimization --> causality causality --> applications
    @enduml

 Use the diagram as orientation rather than a strict prerequisite chain.
 The book is intentionally broad, but most notebooks fit into one of those larger clusters.